-- The patch.
 The nicotine patch is a small rectangular bandage that provides the user a steady and controlled dose of nicotine that is absorbed through the skin throughout the day.
 The patch is simple to use and comes in different dosages to be used depending on what stage of quitting you are in.
 This is a simple and highly effective means to help you quit smoking, and best of all, you can use the patch in the shower, bath or hot tub.
 Some possible side effects are: a brief period of itching under the patch, dizziness, diarrhea, vomiting, headache and upset stomach.
 Make sure to read and follow the directions before use and after talking to your doctor or pharmacist.

-- Nicotine gum.
 Another safe and easy over the counter smoking cessation tool is nicotine gum.
 This also is available with different dosages of nicotine.
 As the gum is chewed, a small dose of nicotine is released and absorbed by the tissues of your mouth and released into the bloodstream.
 Each piece of gum is chewed for roughly 30 minutes.
 Shortly after starting, a tingly sensation accompanied by peppery taste is noticed and the gum is pinched between the cheek and the gums.
 After the initial tingling stops, chew again until the peppery taste is noticed again and pinch the gum in a different area of the mouth.
 This is repeated until the nicotine is gone from the gum.
 Some possible side effects are: dizziness, upset stomach, jaw muscle aches and mouth ulcers.
 After talking to your doctor or pharmacist, make sure you read and understand the directions thoroughly before use.

-- Nicotine lozenges.
 Very similar to nicotine gum, nicotine lozenges release nicotine that is absorbed by the tissues of the mouth, are released into the bloodstream and thus help you stop smoking.
 Shortly after the lozenge is placed in the mouth a strong nicotine flavor is noticed.
 At this point the lozenge is pinched between the cheek and the gums until the nicotine flavor passes.
 Sucking is resumed and the cycle repeats until the lozenge is gone.
 Nicotine lozenges are readily available without prescription from most pharmacies.
 Some side affects are: dizziness, indigestion, flatulence,insomnia, headache and coughing.
 Read directions carefully and do not take nicotine lozenges without first talking to a physician or pharmacist.
 After you’ve spoken with them, you can find options like GoodSense Mint Nicotine Lozenges at Amazon.

 Common Prescription Nicotine Replacement Drugs

-- Bupropion (Zyban).
 Bupropion a.k.a.
 Zyban was initially released as the anti-depressant Wellbutrin.
 In studies for depression, smokers were reporting a decreased desire to smoke.
 The rest is history.
 Nicotine causes the release of dopamine and norepinephrine.
 Dopamine is the chemical behind such feelings as pleasure, love, anger, orgasm and others.
 Norepinephrine, as I understand it, is a chemical released by the body during stressful situations to help us cope.
 So…nicotine causes both dopamine and norepinephrine to be released.
 Bupropion, by blocking the uptake of these chemicals, reduces the effects of nicotine and the desire to smoke.

-- Varenicline (Chantix).
 Varenicline, like bupropion is available only from your doctor through prescription.
 The method by which varenicline works is similar to that of bupropion but much easier to understand.
 Varenicline is a nicotinic receptor partial agonist.
 Which sounds scary, but all it does is help to block nicotine from entering receptors that are generally reserved for the neurotransmitter acetylcholine (which is really just fancy talk for a chemical compound created in your peripheral and central nervous systems).
 My dad, who started smoking at the age of about sixteen quit smoking last year using this drug.
 He is now 55 years old.
 My pops also said that other people he knows who have used the drug Chantix reported that it made the cigarettes taste like burnt plastic.
 Once Dad started on the drug, he only had a total of four more cigs.

-Herbal smoking cessation products.
 Products such as Cig-Arette, Nicocure and Final Smoke all claim to be effective products in helping you to quit the habit.
 Many herbal remedies contain a barrage of herbal ingredients including lobelia extract, licorice root extract and passion flower.
 You could also try Quit Support sold at Amazon, though it’s not clear if it’s 100% effective.

 Hypnosis is a common and sometimes very useful method to get yourself out from under nicotine’s clutches.
-There are numerous hypnosis specialists to help you with this as well as programs to teach you self-hypnosis.
+There are numerous hypnosis specialists to help you with this as well as programs to teach you self-hypnosis

 Low level laser therapy, like nicotine, raises endorphins that trick you and your body into thinking that you’re feeling better.
 The big difference is that while the good feelings you get from a smoke only last an hour or two, the ones you get from LLLT can last from 3-5 days.
 This extended time period allows your body to rid itself of nicotine.